dokester/BayesicFitting/docs/Dimensions.md

 even nearer the edge than the dimensionality of the sphere would warrant.
 This also is true to a lesser extent, for a starting point at 0.5.

-As said before, the number of step is 20 throughout.
+Again, the number of steps is 20.

 <table><tr>
 <td style="width: 40px;">  </td>